"A good leader should always … "

 Leadership is a fluid practice.
 We're always changing and improving the way in which we help our direct reports and the company grow.
 And the longer we lead, the more likely we'll change the way we choose to complete the sentence above.

 But in order to become better leaders tomorrow, we need to know where we stand today.
-To help you understand the impact each type of leader has on a company, I'll explain seven of the most common types of leadership styles in play today and how effective they are.
+To help you understand the impact each type of leader has on a company, I'll explain what a leadership style is, then share eight of the most common types and how effective they are.

 Then, I'll show you a leadership style assessment based on this post's opening sentence to help you figure out which leader you are.